carpben/coding_notes/Redux patterns/redux+typescript.md

 Then we need to add Types to our reducers, containers and actions creators.

 ### Can we do things differently?
 Rethinking Typescript - Redux integration
 The first aspect we should redesign are actions.
 Action creators and action types are verbose and somewhat trivial.
-In certain repositories/projects they might have an important rule when it comes to enforcing uniformity from a dispatcher to the reducer.
+In certain repositories/projects they might have an important rule - enforcing uniformity from a dispatcher to the reducer.
 But when we have Typescript in our tool chain, do we really need action creators?
 Can we remove them altogether and remain with just a type?

 A type can be much better at enforcing uniformity between a dispatcher and a reducer than any constant or function.
 All action code can be replaced by the following:
 ```ts